eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 value of the attributes in the new attestation will typically be the same as in the original attestation.
 However, this is not required, the PID Provider or Attestation Provider may change one or more attribute values.
+Re-issuance is distinct from renewal.
+In the former case, the corresponding PID or attestation has not reached its end-of-life, whereas in the latter case, end-of-life has been reached.
+For example, a mobile Driving Licence (mDL) may include a signature by the Attestation Provider whose validity period is shorter than the lifetime of the actual driving licence.
+Re-issuance is used for obtaining a "fresh" attestation, whereas renewal is the administrative process for obtaining a new attestation DL that corresponds to a new driving licence.

-Batch issuance means that instead of issuing a single PID or attestation to a Wallet Unit, a PID Provider or attestation issues a batch of them.
+Batch issuance means that instead of issuing a single PID or attestation to a Wallet Unit, a PID Provider or Attestation Provider issues a batch of them.
 All PIDs or attestations in a batch have the same document type, attribute values and validity period.
 In general, if the original PID or attestation was issued in a batch, then the PID Provider or Attestation